FrancyPengChoco/my-notebook/README.md

 If the funding rate becomes negative at the end of the (10+n)th period, then at the beginning of the (11+n)th period, place a limit order to buy futures to close the short position at the futures opening price, and immediately transfer all BTC back to the spot account and place a limit sell order at the same price to exit the BTC spot position.

+***
+Version	Description
+Version 1 (.No_Com): Uses fixed capital; funding fees are sold for USDT every 8 hours and not reinvested.
+Version 2 (.ComV1):	Reinvests all profits into the next trade.
+Compounds over time.
+Version 3 (.ComV2): Does not convert received funding to USDT, but instead used them to increase the short position with 1x leverage every 8 hours, and reinvests all profits into the next trade.
+Compounds over time